 - Utilizing your automation strategy, continue to expand your RPA deployments

 LakeTurn Automation employs a rapid RPA-as-a-Service (RPAaaS) delivery model that completely removes the cost and complexity barriers associated with the first four steps outlined above.
-Since our organization has already handled steps 1-4 for you, let’s jump right into the actual deployment process and the rapid ROI that RPAaaS provides.
+Since our organization has already handled steps 1-4 for you, let’s jump to step 5 and right into the actual deployment process and the rapid ROI that RPAaaS provides.

 Identify a Target Process for your Pilot Project